freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Follow these guidelines for getting freeCodeCamp locally on your system.
 This is highly recommended if you want to be contributing regularly.

-Some of the contribution workflows such as previewing pages for the guide or coding challenges, debugging, and fixing bugs in the codebase requires you to have freeCodeCamp running locally.
+Some of the contribution workflows, like previewing pages for the guide or the coding challenges, debugging and fixing bugs in codebase, requires you to have freeCodeCamp running locally.

 ## Fork the repository on GitHub